 Doug bought a hacked-up beater in 2005 and spent seven years turning it into this nice, stock Jeep, so he's enjoying it now.
 Here he gets a little muddy on the same November 2015 trip.

 Kealoha Jax, in Waihou on the island of Hawaii, also spent about seven years building his dream Jeep, after originally intending only to do a valve job and fix the brakes.
 It's been road legal now since summer 2014.
-Watch for the full story of this 1955 CJ-3B, coming soon on CJ3B.info.
+See his pictures of the restoration of the Aloha Jeep.

 Thanks to all of the photographers. -- Derek Redmond